Powered By:

 Saalim Chowdhury: [00:00:00] It's not who you are that matters, it's what you do.
 Oh my god, there are these cool people, they're building these new companies, they've got these amazing ideas, they're really clever, they're changing things, they're having a go at doing things that other people just think is nuts.
 And I was like, that sounds way more fun than being a doctor.

-Saalim Chowdhury: And lo and behold, that's where the idea of, right, I will go to pretentious university.
+Saalim Chowdhury: And learn and behold, that's where the idea of, right, I will go to pretentious university.
 I will try and find a job in pretentious consulting.
 I will go work at a startup and I will then one day become a venture capitalist.

 Amardeep Parmar: Today we have on the podcast Saalim Chowdhury, who was a partner at Techstars.
 That's after exiting two companies, selling one to Cisco.
 Having a combined valuation of over 200 million.
 But what's interesting is that from his small village in Wales, where he grew up, he was able to do all of this.
 And we went through the corporate background to begin with and went through that journey.